 How to Pickle Red Onions

 It’s hard to overstate the awesomeness of pickled red onions.
-They’re like that person you invite to all your parties because she tells the best stories and keeps everyone laughing.
-It would still be a party without her, but it’s always just a little more fantastic when she’s there.
+They’re like that person you invite to all your virtual happy hours because she tells the best stories and keeps everyone laughing.
+It would still be fun without her, but it’s always just a little more fantastic when she’s there.
 So it is with pickled red onions: once you have a jar, you’ll want to taste their big, sweet, tangy flavor on everything!

 They’re the zesty pop of color on our pizza, avocado toast, and salad.
 They’re the bright note in our tacos, burgers, and omelets.
 They’re the spicy crunch that foils all that creamy fat and salt on our cheese and charcuterie boards.
 And, they’re mighty fine curled up in a Gibson, too.

-Our tip: Pickled red onions are so easy to make, there’s really no good excuse for not making a lot of them and giving them away to friends and family.
+Our tip: Pickled red onions are so easy to make, there’s really no good excuse for not making a lot of them.
+A double or triple batch will not be too many.

 1 large red onion, julienned